mr-anvesh/readme-generator/README.md

 - Fetches files from a specified GitHub repository.
 - Generates a `README.md` file with a description of the project and its files.
-- Utilizes the OpenAI GPT-4 Turbo model to generate descriptive content.
+- Utilizes the OpenAI GPT-4o model to generate descriptive content.

 ## Prerequisites